 - The Department of Homeland Security requires certain documents for pilots.
 Students will need:

-- a valid driver’s license AND official birth certificate with raised seal OR
+- a valid driver’s license AND original birth certificate with raised seal OR

-- a United States Passport for Transportation Security Administration verification purposes.
+- a valid, unexpired United States Passport for Transportation Security Administration verification purposes.

 - Non-US citizens are not currently being considered for this program.